sintefmath/JutulDarcy.jl/docs/src/extras/faq.md

 of variables assume that the magnitude pressures and velocities roughly match that of strict SI (e.g. Pascals and cubic meters per second).
 These scaling factors are primarily used when iterative linear solvers are used.

+### Who develops JutulDarcy.jl?

+The module is developed and maintained by the [Applied Computational Sciences group](https://www.sintef.no/en/digital/departments-new/department-of-mathematics-and-cybernetics/research-group-applied-computational-science/) at [SINTEF Digital](https://www.sintef.no/sintef-digital/).
+SINTEF is one of Europe's largest independent research organizations and is organized as a not-for-profit institute.
+[Olav Møyner](https://www.sintef.no/en/all-employees/employee/olav.moyner/) is the primary maintainer.

 ### Why write a new reservoir simulation code in Julia?